STUDENT CONDUCT PROCEDURE

 a.
 Penalty: Loss of credit for work submitted or completed, or an F Grade in the Course if the first incident occurred during a final examination.

 c.
-Record: The written notice of the penalty and Academic Misconduct Incident Report are submitted to ARD for inclusion in the official Student file, and reflection of the grade and appropriate indicators on the transcript, as applicable.
+Record: The written notice of the penalty, and Academic Misconduct Incident Report are submitted to ARD for reflection inclusion in the official Student file, and reflection of the grade and appropriate indicators on the transcript, as applicable.

 3.4.5.2 Second Incident